mlir-school/mlir-school.github.io/past_editions.md

 toc_sticky: true
 ---

 *This page provides an overview of past editions of the MLIR school.
-It will be updated periodically.
 When teaching materials are available, they can be accessed by clicking on the corresponding course title.*

 # 🇫🇷 2025 Paris Winter School